asgeo1/octopress/source/portfolio/older-projects/index.markdown

 footer: true
 ---

-Examples of other, older projects I worked on in and before 2015.
+Examples of other, older projects I worked on in 2015 and earlier.

 Most of the technology used here is probably not what I would use today - things change quickly in software development, and most of this technology